Skip navigation

 The heart rate may be over 100, and even more than 250 beats per minute (bpm).
 In children, the heart rate tends to be very high.
 There may be signs of poor blood circulation such as lightheadedness.
 Between episodes of PSVT, the heart rate is normal (60 to 100 bpm).

-An ECG during symptoms shows PSVT.
+An electrocardiogram (ECG) during symptoms shows PSVT.
 An electrophysiology study (EPS) may be needed for an accurate diagnosis and to find the best treatment.

 Because PSVT comes and goes, to diagnose it people may need to wear a 24-hour Holter monitor.
-For longer periods of time, another tape of the rhythm recording device may be used.
+For longer periods of time, another type of the rhythm recording device may be used.

 Holter heart monitor